Skip to content

 Things to do in the Beautiful Island of Sri Lanka

-Sri Lanka is well-known for its strategic location and diverse natural manifestations, including many animals and plants, making it one of the most beautiful top attractions for tourists worldwide: stunning coasts, beaches, a good climate, parks, and many rich cultural heritages.
+Sri Lanka is well-known for its strategic location and diverse natural manifestations, including many animals and plants.
+It is one of the most beautiful top tourist attractions: stunning coasts, beaches, a good climate, parks, and many rich cultural heritages.

-Sri Lanka contains several World Heritage sites delegated by UNESCO.
-Besides, there are many landmarks, attractive areas, and activities, like diving and watching Whales and dolphins.
+Sri Lanka contains several UNESCO-delegated World Heritage sites.
+It also has many landmarks, attractive areas, and activities, like diving and watching Whales and dolphins.

-Among Sri Lanka’s biggest attractions is its ancient capital, Anuradhapura, with its beautiful Buddhist temples.
-One of them is Sigiriya, a UNESCO World Heritage site famous for its ancient architecture and the rocks rising to about 200 metres.
+Among Sri Lanka’s biggest attractions is its ancient capital, Anuradhapura, which has beautiful Buddhist temples.
+One of them is Sigiriya, a UNESCO World Heritage site famous for its ancient architecture and rocks that rise to about 200 metres.
 It is renowned as the last capital of ancient kings and one of the most attractive tourist destinations.

-Another beautiful place you would love to spend time in is the resort’s beaches on the southern coast of Sri Lanka.
+Another beautiful place you would love to visit is the resort’s beaches on the southern coast of Sri Lanka.

-In the coming part, we will get to know more about the cities in Sri Lanka and the things you can do in each city, so let us start with the capital city Colombo.
+In the coming part, we will learn more about the cities in Sri Lanka and the things you can do in each city, so let us start with the capital city, Colombo.

 Colombo City